LGBTQIA+ Community and Mental Health

 Treatment for Gender Dysphoria

-Affirmation is the best treatment for gender dysphoria, and it can come in a variety of ways.
-The methods of affirmation that help one person may not help someone else.
-That’s why it’s important for patients to work with an experienced therapist who can help them create a comprehensive plan.Â
+Affirmation is often the best treatment for gender dysphoria, and it can come in a variety of ways.
+The methods of affirmation that may help one individual may not help someone else.
+That is why it is important for patients to work with an experienced therapist who may help them create a comprehensive plan.

 The many types of gender affirmation include: